configcat/docs/website/docs/targeting/percentage-options.md

 *For example, if you have a feature flag with a percentage option of 20% `ON`, then the same 20% of users will get the `ON` value across all SDKs.
 No matter if a user is on iOS, Android, or Web, they will always get the same value for the feature flag.*

 The same user might get different values in the case of different feature flags.
-The hashing algorithm is based on the feature flag's key and the percentage evaluation attribute.
+The hashing algorithm is based on the feature flag's key and the Percentage Evaluation Attribute.
 The key of each feature flag is different.

 *For example, if you have two feature flags with Percentage Options of 20% `ON`, then a different 20% of users will get the `ON` value for each feature flag.*